U.S. Army Corps of Engineers civil works controversies (New Orleans): Two panels are created to examine claims of ethics breaches

-In 8 December 2007, the ASCE confirmed that it had launched two ethics investigations.
+On 8 December 2007, the ASCE confirmed that it had launched two ethics investigations.
 One of them was an internal probe led by Rich Hovey to look into Dr. Ray Seed's claims in his 42-page ethics complaint accusing it of colluding with the Army Corps to cover up its engineering mistakes discovered after the 2005 hurricane struck.

 The second was external and would look at the ethics of the ASCE receiving funds directly from those organizations selecting the ASCE for its peer reviews.
 The task force was chaired by the Honorable Sherwood L. Boehlert, former Chairman of the House Science Committee.
 The other participants are as follows: Joseph Bordogna, PhD, Former Deputy Director of the National Science Foundation; Jack W. Hoffbuhr, P.E., DEE, Former Executive Director of the American Water Works Association; Jack Snell, PhD, Former Director of the National Institute of Standards and Technology's Building and Fire Research Laboratory; William A. Wulf, PhD, Former President of the National Academy of Engineering.